How To Teach Your Dog To STAY For Hours

 I know from experience that not many people have this kind of control.

-How To Get This Kind of Control
+How to Get This Kind of Control

 Change your lifestyle!
 Many problems come from letting our dogs fly through doors in the first place.
 Start to see doors as dangerous barriers your dog should not cross without you.
-And, use a leash to teach him to wait until he is told he can come through these barriers.
+And, use a leash to teach your dog to wait until he is told he can come through these barriers.

 In The Car

 When I am working with a new or rambunctious dog in the car, I close a leash in the passenger or other car door to keep my dog from running out on his own.
 This acts like a tether and helps to prepare my dog for further training.
 He can sit in the passenger side and realize that just because the door is open; doesn’t mean he needs to, or gets to run outside.

 It allows him to learn a little patience, while giving you some peace of mind.
 Don’t forget to still watch him!
 Never leave him tethered to anything if you are not there, he could get caught up and strangle.

 Once opening the door no longer excites him, I can begin teaching him to simply respect the open door through many training sessions.
 If he tries to come through the door, I simply close it.
 Eventually, he will realize that you will not allow him to charge through.
 He will wait to be commanded or you take his leash and invite him to come with you.

 Again, it is critical, even if I am taking him on a ride or for a walk, that I don’t allow him to fly through the doorway… no matter how excited he is to GO.
 Next, I utilize a leash.
 A leash gives me control and prevents the dog from actually getting outside by accident.

 If anything, I can step on the leash while working door manners, and prevent any mistakes where he might take advantage.
 Then I open the door, and if, again, he tries to charge through I shut the door.
 The only way to getting through the door is with patience and on command.

 If you are consistent, the dog will learn.
 If you have allowed door charging, it just may take many consistent dog training sessions.